• PHP

 Edit options as per your requirements.

-This is just a simple application demo you can do a lot of things with this framework some amazing demos available here: https://github.com/hokein/electron-sample-apps
+This is just a simple application demo you can do a lot of things with this framework some amazing demos are available here: https://github.com/hokein/electron-sample-apps

 Some desktop apps created on electron framework almost all developers use them is: